DragonSenses/Algorithms/LeetCode/102-binary-tree-level-order-traversal/problem.md

   - In a balanced binary tree, the maximum depth of the tree is approximately `log(n)` for `n` nodes.
 However, the worst-case scenario dominates in asymptotic analysis.

 Overall, the **space complexity** is linear: **`O(n)`**.

+# Iterative Approach

+The level order traversal recursion approach could be rewritten in iteration form.

+Store nodes of each tree level in a queue data structure, which orders elements in a FIFO (first-in-first-out) manner.

+In Java use LinkedList implementation of the Queue interface.

+At the root, level 0, contains only one node `root`.
+We initialize queue with a root and start from the level number `0`.
+While queue is not empty, start the current level by adding an empty list into the output result named `levels`.
+Then we compute how many nodes should be on the current level, which is the queue length.
+Remove elements from queue and add them to current level.
+Push child nodes into queue for next level.
+Iterate towards next level.